 - Droplet Infection:

-Bacteria and virus can get transmitted through air droplets and infect an apparently healthy person with in the vicinity of the infected person on coughing, sneezing and spitting of infected person.
+Bacteria and virus can get transmitted through air droplets and infect an apparently healthy person within the vicinity of the infected person on coughing, sneezing and spitting of an infected person.
 The examples of such infections include measles, common cold, coronavirus infection and tuberculosis.

 Prevention Tip: Cover your face while sneezing and coughing.
 If you have someone around you sneezing and coughing, maintain a distance of at least one meter or 3 feet from him.